Vijay Kumar Shukla: Political career

-Shukla was first elected a MLA from the Lalganj constituency in the 2002 as Independent Candidate.
+Shukla was first elected a MLA from the Lalganj constituency in the 2000 as Independent Candidate.
 Again won in February 2005 Bihar elections as a Lok Janshakti Party candidate.
 In the October elections of that year he won again after switching to be a Janata Dal (United) candidate.

-Shukla later stood as an independent candidate for the Lok Sabha constituency of Vaishali.
+Shukla later stood as an JD(U) candidate for the Lok Sabha constituency of Vaishali.
 There he lost to the national vice-president of the Rashtriya Janata Dal, Raghuvansh Prasad Singh.
 He was debarred from election as he was convicted in the Brij Behari Prasad murder case along with Surajbhan Singh.
+But in 2014 he was Acquitted by highcourt along with other's.In 2024 he again convicted in Brij Behari Prasad Murder Case by Supreme Court along with Mantu Tiwari.

+In 2024 Lok Sabha Election he was defeated by Veena Devi of Lok Janshakti Party candidate.